Compulsive hoarding

 • Digital files (photos, music, and useless files)

-• Food in refrigerators and pantries
+• Food in refrigerators and cupboards

-• Any combination of the above.
+• Any combination of the above

-Diagnosis of a compulsive hoarder
+Recognising a compulsive hoarder

-• Living areas are cluttered
+• Live in areas that are excessively cluttered and often unhygienic

 Help with the clearance